Dance & Musical Theatre Competition

-The Urdang International Dance Competition (UIDC) celebrates the incredible artistry, versatility and talent of dancers throughout the world.
+Urdang International Dance and Musical Theatre Competition celebrates the incredible artistry, versatility and talent of dancers throughout the world.

 How the Competition works

-There are three main stages of the Urdang International Dance Competition.
+There are three main stages of the Urdang International Dance and Musical Theatre Competition:

-Industry leading dance professionals from the Urdang Academy will review all the entries and choose a shortlist of the best eight finalists in each age group.
+Leading industry professionals from the Urdang Academy will review all the entries and choose a shortlist of the best in each age group to go through to the Semi Finals.

 Stage Three – Grand Final

-The UIDC shortlist for each age category will be shared on social media.
-Voting will be open to the public so that they can vote on their favourite dancer, to win the Public Vote prize.
-Our Guest judge (to be announced) will be invited to review the Shortlist of finalists and decide on first, second, and third place in each age category.
+Winners from our Semi Finals will go through to the Grand Final.
+Our Guest judge (to be announced) will be invited to decide on first, second, and third place in each age category.

-All shortlisted finalists will be awarded a UIDC Finalist’s Certificate
+All Semi finalists will be awarded a Finalist’s Certificate

 Grand Final Winners

-For each age group the 3rd place winners will be awarded a UIDC medal.
+For each age group the 3rd place winners will be awarded a medal.

-For each age group the 2nd place winners will be awarded a UIDC medal.
+For each age group the 2nd place winners will be awarded a medal.

-For each age group the 1st place winner will be awarded a UIDC medal and the following fantastic prize:–
+For each age group the 1st place winner will be awarded a medal and the following fantastic prize:

 The winner of each category will get a one-to-one Dance Masterclass with a leading industry professional.
-This incredible prize will give the winner the chance to benefit from personalised teaching, a professional standard coaching session and get top-tips and insights from an iconic dance industry professional.
+This incredible prize will give the winner the chance to benefit from personalised teaching, a professional standard coaching session and get top-tips and insights from an iconic mentor.

-The UIDC is open to all dance genres including:-
+The Urdang International Dance and Musical Theatre Competition is open to all dance genres including:

 - Slow styles – lyrical/slow jazz, contemporary and ballet